kjmears/kjmears.github.io/logospotter/regions.markdown

 {% for tag in tags %}

-  {% for review in site.logospotter %}
+  {% for review in site.logospotter | sort: title %}
     {% if review.tags contains tag %}
       {% if tag == "southwest" %}